-But entertainment fandoms are completely ruled by the people who make them up.
-They give people a sense of control.
-Yes, the artists, directors, writers, actors and so on are the ones making actual creative decisions, but they make those decisions with the intention of pleasing their fans and target demographic.
-In the internet age, fans have had an enormous impact on the entertainment industry, especially if we consider particular fandom phenomena such as My Little Pony: Friendship is Magic and Game of Thrones.
-Although those shows are very different, they're both similarly influenced by the fans to a large extent.
+But entertainment fandoms are completely ruled by the people.
+They give ordinary people a sense of control.
+Yes, the artists, directors, writers, actors and so on are the ones making actual creative decisions.
+But, they make those decisions with the intention of pleasing their fans and target demographic.
+In the internet age, fans have had an enormous impact on the entertainment industry.

 IN A WORLD where fans are so important to entertainment, critics who shape the opinions of these fans are also important.
 Nowadays, everyone and their grandma has probably written a review of something online, be it a review of a vegetable peeler on Amazon, a brief blog post on the latest blockbuster, or a book-length discussion of the portrayal of gender in video games.

-And while there are not such things as correct and incorrect opinions, there are informed and uninformed opinions, and there are logical and illogical defenses for opinions.
-For example, if I said that I thought the last season of Game of Thrones was the worst season of the show to date, I would need logical reasons that support my opinion that are consistent with facts.
+And while there are no such things as correct and incorrect opinions, there are informed and uninformed opinions, and there are logical and illogical defenses for opinions.
+For example, if I said that I thought the last season of Game of Thrones was the worst season of the show, I would need logical reasons that support my opinion that are consistent with facts.
 I would have to establish criteria for what constitutes a good vs. bad season of the show, and those criteria would have to be logical, thorough, and consistent.

 So here's what you need to research, study, and come to an understanding of before calling yourself a critic.

-The critic is a watchdog for the consumer.
-People often read reviews to decide whether to pay to see something, so a critic is helping people make an informed decision about how to use or not use their money.
-Understanding this part of your role is important when you're doing media criticism.
-I think the most effective critics are the ones that care the most if people are wasting their money on inferior products or not.
+That's why a critic is a watchdog for the consumer.
+People read reviews to decide whether to pay to see something.
+A critic helps people make an informed decision about how to use their money.
+This is a crucial part of your role when you're doing media criticism.
+The most effective critics are the ones that care the most if people are wasting their money on inferior products.
 It's a kind of humanitarian urge.
-It comes across as just being mean to creative people, but their judgment also rewards people who put out good work.
+It comes across as just being mean to some creative people.
+Sure.
+But a critic's judgment also rewards people who put out good work.

 - Why is what I'm reading/watching important to this medium?